Send the link below via email or IMCopy

 aims to ensure that individuals have what they need to enjoy full, healthy lives.

 Intent v.
-Impact: the acknowledgement of
+Impact: the acknowledgment of

 regardless of how it was intended.